DavidAntliff/esp32-ds18b20/README.md

 ## Example

-See [esp32-ds18b20-example](https://github.com/DavidAntliff/esp32-ds18b20-example) for a working multi-device example.
+See [esp32-ds18b20-example](https://github.com/DavidAntliff/esp32-ds18b20-example) for an example that supports single and multiple devices on a single bus.

 ## Features